michalonderko/AngularVRT/README.md

 ## Run simple DemoApp

-For example there is prepared simple angularjs demo application.
+There is prepared simple angularjs demo application.
 You can start it by:

 ```
 npm start